ccxt/ccxt/wiki/Manual.md

 ##### Transaction Fees

 In general, the exchanges will deduce the transaction fees from the sent transaction amount.
 In other words, the `fee['cost']` is included in the `amount`.
 The receiver will  receive `amount - fee['cost']` to his account.
-In other words, the withdrawal amount is a "gross" value (amount includes the fee).
+The withdrawal amount is a _"gross"_ value (amount includes the fee).

 Consider the following example of a transaction being sent from one exchange to another: